MengjieShen/MengjieShen/README.md

 ## Hi there 👋

 #### I'm Mengjie Shen.
 I am a Computer Science undergraduate student.
 I'm from Shanghai, China.
-Currently, I live in Abu Dhabi, UAE.
+Currently, I live in Pittsburgh, Pennsylvania.

-- 🌱 I’m currently learning Computer Vision
+- 🌱 I’m currently learning Data Science
-- 📫 How to reach me: ms11141(@)nyu.edu
+- 📫 How to reach me: mengjies(@)cs.cmu.edu
 - 👩‍💻 All of my projects are available at [my portfolio website](https://ms11141.wixsite.com/mengjieshen)!